There struck the worst of dust storms that ever filled the sky.

 - Golden Sun: The Suhalla desert is uncrossable due to massive sandstorms kicked up by giant lizard monsters.
 Your party (and the enemies you're chasing) can get past them by getting caught in the tornado and casting Douse, which forces the lizard to fight.
 The Muggle Non Player Characters, however, have to bring big barrels of water with them, in addition to being entirely unsuited for fighting giant monsters.

 - Metal Gear Solid V: The Phantom Pain has sandstorms roll in at irregular intervals in northern Kabul, Afghanistan.
-The sandstorms cut down visibility for everyone but makes it a lot harder for the Soviets to hear Venom Snake sneaking up on them.
-The Support Unit can in sandstorms (even in Africa!) for 33,000 GMP though this also has a strong cooldown period.
+The sandstorms cut down visibility sharply for everyone (Grade 4 or above NVG negates it completely though, fortunately) but makes it a lot harder for the Soviets to hear Venom Snake sneaking up on them.
+The Support Unit can also cause sandstorms (even in Africa!) for 33,000 GMP and last a lot lot longer than normal sandstorms, aiding stealth operations tremendously, though it negates S-ranking for main missions however.

 - Assassin's Creed Origins with its open world mechanic set in Ancient Egypt features dust storms that randomly occur while the player is out in the desert.
 While it causes no damage to the player, it does significantly reduce visibility (which can help or hurt, as enemies can't see you very well either).